manuel-di-iorio/arden/README.md

 ## Contributing

-It is very appreciated that you're reading this, because Arden needs volunteer developers to help this project come to fruition!
-Checkout the guidelines [here](./CONTRIBUTING.md)
+Arden is an **Open Source Project**.
+This means that:

+> Individuals making significant and valuable contributions (via Pull Requests) are given commit-access to the project to contribute as they see fit.

+See the [CONTRIBUTING.md](./CONTRIBUTING.md) file for more details.

 ## License

-MIT
+Licensed under MIT

 ## Running the examples